 We observe that the above result actually holds more generally by replacing $\mathrm{E}_7/\mathbb{Z}_2$ with any simple compact Lie group of dimension $n-1=4k+1$.

 The proof of Theorem \ref{theorem:reduction} is now complete. \end{proof}

-\begin{remark} As a concluding remark, we observe that the ergodicity of the frame flow on negatively-curved manifolds of odd dimension $n \neq 7$ proved by Brin-Gromov \cite{Brin-Gromov-80} is actually an immediate consequence of \cite[Theorem 1.A]{Leonard-71} which shows that there is no reduction of the structure group of $F \Ss^{n-1} \to \Ss^{n-1}$, unless $n=7$ and $H=\mathrm{U}(3)$ or $\mathrm{SU}(3)$. \end{remark}
+\begin{remark} As a concluding remark, we observe that the ergodicity of the frame flow on negatively curved manifolds of odd dimension $n \neq 7$ proved by Brin-Gromov \cite{Brin-Gromov-80} is actually an immediate consequence of \cite[Theorem 1.A]{Leonard-71} which shows that there is no reduction of the structure group of $F \Ss^{n-1} \to \Ss^{n-1}$, unless $n=7$ and $H=\mathrm{U}(3)$ or $\mathrm{SU}(3)$. \end{remark}